daniprec/daniprec.github.io/_pages/about.md

   - /about.html
 ---

 Physics and data scientist.
 I am studying a PhD at Cadiz University, researching the many applications of Machine Learning in industry.
 I am currently enrolled in some projects of Data Science.
-I encourage you to check them in my Projects section, at the bottom of my profile.

 I am opened to new opportunities for collaboration and research on Machine Learning!